manolo/gwt-polymer-todo-list/docs/buildui.md

 7. Add ripple effect

-    It is nice if user gets feedback when clicking UI elements.
+    It is nice if user gets feedback when clicking on UI elements.
 Read [material design documentation about that](http://www.google.com.ua/design/spec/animation/responsive-interaction.html#responsive-interaction-radial-action).

     * Add `<p:PaperRipple/>` to each paper icon item.
     * Add styles (TODO: Why?)